pytorch/pytorch/docs/source/notes/amp_examples.rst

 Working with Multiple GPUs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The gotchas described here only affect :class:`autocast`.
-Use :class:`GradScaler` normally.
+The gotchas described here only affect :class:`autocast`.  :class:`GradScaler`\ 's usage is unchanged.

 .. _amp-dataparallel: